-SWIS_CACHE_CLEAR_ON_UPGRADE - enabled by default, and clears the whole cache when a theme, plugin, or core upgrade is completed and if a plugin is activated/deactivated.
+SWIS_CACHE_CLEAR_COMPLETE_CACHE_ON_CHANGED_PLUGIN - enabled by default, and clears the whole cache when a theme, plugin, or core upgrade is completed and if a plugin is activated/deactivated.

-SWIS_CACHE_NEW_POST - disabled by default, and clears the whole cache when a post/page is published instead of just the home page and individual page.
+SWIS_CACHE_CLEAR_COMPLETE_CACHE_ON_SAVED_POST - disabled by default, and clears the whole cache when a post/page is published/modified instead of just the home page and individual page.